elesian/nc-login-clone/README.md

 ### Instructions

 1. Clone the repository locally using `git clone https://github.com/elesian/nc-login-form-clone.git`.
-2. The game can be ran using a local server.
+2. The program can be ran using a local server.
 If you are using visual studio code, this can easily be achieved by installing the live server extension.

 ## Features